Chaetomium subspirale: Growth and morphology

 Characteristic hair help to distinguish C. subspirale.
 The lateral hairs are short, straight and dark, with tightly coiled tips.
 The terminal slender is initially delicately coiled in a spiral and then elongated and twisted later.
 This gives the appearance of wool threads to the fungi.
-In comparison, the acogonial coil are short, stipitate and irregularly coiled.
+In comparison, the ascogonial coil are short, stipitate and irregularly coiled.
 Colonies of C. subspirale have an appearance of brown due to the erect, verrucose mycelial hairs.
-The ascomata, which are usually 200-280 µm, take 14 days to mature.
-In reflected light, they give a grey appearance with a brown wall of flattened, angular (7-12 µm) cells.
-With a brown and distinctly septate broad base of 2.5-3.5 µm, C. subspirale also has well-developed rhizoids, which can be up to 400 µm in length.
-C. subspirale’s barrel shaped petithecia help to distinguish it from other species of Chaetomium.
+The ascomata, which are usually 200-280 μm, take 14 days to mature.
+In reflected light, they give a grey appearance with a brown wall of flattened, angular (7-12 μm) cells.
+With a brown and distinctly septate broad base of 2.5-3.5 μm, C. subspirale also has well-developed rhizoids, which can be up to 400 μm in length.
+C. subspirale's barrel shaped perithecia help to distinguish it from other species of Chaetomium.

 Similar taxa

 Chaetomium subspirale is similar to various other species in the genus Chaetomium.
 However it is possible to distinguish between the species due to differentiating characteristics.
 A few species that C. subspirale is similar to include C. homopilatum, C. ampullare, C. sphaerale, C. pulchellum, and C. semispirale.
 C. subspirale has smaller ascomata with a conical beak and larger ascospores than C. homopilatum.
 C. ampullare and C. sphaerale are easily distinguished from C. subspirale due to the larger ascospores and ascomata of C. subspirale.
 C. pluchellum morphologically resembles C. subspirale, however, C. pluchellum has more slender terminal perithecial hairs.
-Different ascospore sizes and colony morphology on Leonian’s and Czapek’s media help to differentiate C. subspirale from C. semispirale.
+Different ascospore sizes and colony morphology on Leonian's and Czapek's media help to differentiate C. subspirale from C. semispirale.